-- you have fine and classic aesthetics;
+- fine and classic aesthetics;

-- you can use many customisable gadgets;
+- allows you to use many customizable gadgets;

 - you have to practice to learn how to use it well;

-Alternatives to the manual machine: automatic categories
+The alternatives to the manual machine: the automatic ones

-In addition, many models are simpler to use and can therefore be useful for bars whose staff are more inexperienced baristas who would risk serving patrons a coffee that is not made properly.
-If, on the other hand, you think that automatic machines represent a lower investment in economic terms, you might be surprised, because due to the high degree of technology required to make these models, their costs often end up rising.
+In addition, many models are simpler to use and therefore can be useful for those bars that have more inexperienced baristas as staff who would risk serving a coffee that is not well prepared.
+But if you believe that automatic machines represent a minor investment in economic terms, you may be surprised.
+Due to the high degree of technology required to produce these models, their costs often lead to higher prices.

 Automatic machines, pros and cons of this choice:

-- Simple and understandable design.
+- simple and intuitive design.

-- high price for performance.
+- high price for the performance.